aggggha/krea-zola-theme/content/blog/welcome-to-krea.md

 <img src="https://source.unsplash.com/random/800x480" alt="Using .small class" class="small" />

-You don't need to worry about caption and `<figure>` tag, Krea handle it for you.
+You don't need to worry about caption and `<figure>` tag, Krea handle it for you and also those images are clickable.

 ## Some Other Basic Feature